rosslight/Darp.BinaryObjects/README.md

 A source generator to generate TryRead/Write Little/BigEndian methods for struct/class definitions.

+> [!IMPORTANT]
+> This package is under heavy development.
+Anything is subject to change.

 You should use the source generation when you want:

 - Serialization to a buffer of bytes